kavia-common/youtube-lyrics-generator-2745-2754/python_console_app/README_CONSOLE.md

    python manage.py youtube_lyrics

 Flow:
-- Enter a local PDF file path when prompted.
+- Enter a PDF URL (http/https) when prompted.
-- The tool reads the PDF and extracts a description (first 'Description' section or the first substantial paragraph).
+- The tool downloads the PDF to a temporary file and extracts a description (first 'Description' section or the first substantial paragraph).
 - An image is generated using a placeholder renderer (Pillow) with the description text.
 - The image is saved to 'generated_image.png'.
-A 'generated_image_manifest.txt' summarizing the inputs is also written.
+A 'generated_image_manifest.txt' summarizing the inputs (including source URL) is also written.
+- The temporary file is deleted at the end of the command, even on most error paths.

+Networking & validation:
+- Downloads use requests with timeouts and SSL verification.
+- The downloader checks for a PDF header signature (%PDF-) and handles non-200 responses.
+- Clear error messages are shown for invalid URLs, permission errors, and network failures.

 Robust PDF extraction:
-- The tool now tries multiple backends to extract text:
+- The tool tries multiple backends to extract text:
   1) PyPDF2
   2) pdfplumber
   3) PyMuPDF (fitz)